 This keto edible cookie dough is a dream come true.
 It literally takes under 5 minutes to make with just a couple of keto friendly ingredients.
 And it's low carb, sugar free, and gluten free, but you'd never be able to tell!

-Today’s Keto Cookie Dough Recipe is one of the best quick and easy low carb snacks.
+Today's Keto Cookie Dough Recipe is one of the best quick and easy sugar free desserts.
 Especially if you love making/eating chocolate chip cookies like I do, but enjoy eating the cookie dough even more!

 I'm not going to lie, cookie dough was one of my all-time favorite things as a kid.
 So much so that my favorite ice cream growing up was - you guessed it - cookie dough!

 By the way, it's actually really easy to make keto cookie dough ice cream.
 All you have to do to make it is add today's cookie dough recipe to my keto vanilla ice cream!

 Where's that mind-blowing emoji when you need it?!

 Edible Keto Cookie Dough In 5 Minutes

 Honestly, it takes less than 5 minutes to make this stuff!
 And that's not an exaggeration.

 Honestly, this keto cookie dough is just as easy to make as my Keto Brownie Batter!
 It actually might even be EASIER.